Thomaswang0822/loma_differentiable/pd_logs/README.md

         return bad_score
 ```

 After we inject real meanings to these abstract symbols/expressions, we know the integral, from **loc_x=a** to **loc_x=b** wrt. area measure, represents score-weighted area of a ring with inner radius and outer radius a and b, respectively.
-Also, note here we use the "simplest" condition that doesn't requires reparameterization.
+Also, note here we use the "simplest" condition that doesn't require reparameterization.
 This isolates the changes and difficulties associated to reparameterization.

 Now we figure out the meaning of the derivative-of-integral (wrt. **dist_t**) of the above function.
-It represents "how and at what rate does the score-weighted radius change if we increase **dist_t** a tiny bit.
+It represents "how and at what rate does the score-weighted radius change if we increase **dist_t** a tiny bit?"
-Then score-weighted area is simply score-weighted radius mutiplied with $2\pi$.
+Then score-weighted area is simply score-weighted radius multiplied with $2\pi$.

 $$\text{Area of a circle} =\pi R^2 = 2\pi \int_{x=0}^{R} x$$